 What’s in your ultimate BMW garage?
 If the answers are anything like those that followed a feature asking a similar question earlier this year, then they’ll be as varied and diverse as any given BMW meet where we get to appreciate these cars in the flesh.
 Enthusiast Auto Group, a dealership that has become well known over the past several years for specializing in the marque, among other things, is now offering their own answer to the question, and it takes the form of the, “Collection of BMW Legends” which is listed for a breathtaking $2,300,000.

-1988 BMW E24 M6
+1988 E24 M6

-1988 BMW E28 M5
+1988 E28 M5

-1990 BMW E30 M3 Sport Evolution
+1990 E30 M3 Sport Evolution

-1995 BMW E36 M3 Lightweight
+1995 E36 M3 Lightweight

-2001 BMW Z3 M-Coupe
+2001 Z3 M coupe

-2002 BMW E39 M5
+2002 E39 M5

-2003 BMW Z8 Roadster
+2003 Z8 roadster

-2005 BMW E46 M3 Competition Package
+2005 E46 M3 Competition Package

-2007 BMW Z4 M-Coupe
+2007 Z4 M coupe

-2013 BMW E92 M3 Lime Rock Park Edition
+2013 E92 M3 Lime Rock Park Edition

 The lineup is seriously impressive, and includes some of the most sought after models of all time, like an E30 M3 Sport Evolution, M1 and Z8.
 More modern favorites haven’t been left out either, with the 1 Series M Coupe and E92 M3 Lime Rock Park Edition also included.
 Examples that have experienced a recent appreciation in value are accounted for as well, with the Z3 and Z4 M Coupes and the E39 M5 acting as representation.
-In terms of rarity, a number of the cars on the list can be considered limited production specials, like the one-of-125 E36 M3 LTW.
+In terms of rarity, a number of the cars on the list can be considered limited production specials, like the one-of-125 E36 M3 Lightweight.

-Remember, however, that all of these cars have been rejuvenated to near-new condition, work some of which may not have even needed thanks to low original mileage.
-There’s also the assurance that you’re buying from the preeminent marque specialist dealer, who isn’t known for messing around.
-Although turning a profit is necessary in any business, and can be considered the acid test for entrepreneurial success, EAG seems genuinely concerned with the preservation and maintenance of these cars, just as much as finding good homes for them—and look, they know what the market is doing as well.
+Remember, however, that all of these cars have been rejuvenated to near-new condition (which some of them may not have even needed, thanks to their low original mileage).
+There’s also the assurance that you’re buying from the preeminent marque-specialist dealer, who isn’t known for messing around.
+Although turning a profit is necessary in any business, and can be considered the acid test for entrepreneurial success, EAG seems genuinely concerned with the preservation and maintenance of these cars just as much as finding good homes for them—and look, they know what the market is doing as well.

 [Photos via Enthusiast Auto Group.]